DIY moth trapping (no kill!)

 I don’t like staying up late at night so I was very excited to discover the set-and-forget moth trap.

 There are many designs but the one I have chosen is a bucket with a funnel in the lid.
-The light is suspended above the funnel and is surrounded by four transparent vanes.
-The moth flies towards the light, hits the vanes and is directed down the funnel.
-Moths accumulate in the bucket overnight and I check them in the morning.
+The moth-attracting light is suspended above the funnel and is surrounded by four transparent vanes.
+The moth flies towards the light, hits the vanes and is directed down through the funnel.
+Moths accumulate in the bucket overnight and I check the catch early in the morning.
 No sleep lost!

 Make your own moth funnel trap!